 First, grab a coffee at one of the many bustling shops.
 You’ll have plenty of choices – each spot has its own vibe.
 If you’re a coffee aficionado, head for BOXCAR Coffee Roasters.
 Roasted at altitude, this is far and away the best java in town.
 THE CUP serves a great cold brew (and has milkshakes!).
 OZO COFFEE is popular among the work from home crowd, as is LAUGHING GOAT COFFEE HOUSE – good spots to catch locals and their artistic, literary & musical expression in their natural habitat.
 Book lovers will appreciate TRIDENT CAFE, which doubles as a used book store and has live music on occasion.

 Time for some shopping!
-BOULDER ARTS & CRAFTS GALLERY features a selection of handcrafted American gifts including jewellery, woodwork, ceramics, pottery, photography and fibre arts.
+BOULDER ARTS & CRAFTS GALLERY features a selection of handcrafted American gifts including jewelry, woodwork, ceramics, pottery, photography and fibre arts.
 One of the oldest artist cooperatives in the United States, the gallery represents many artists from Colorado and others from across the country.
 Most items are one-of-a-kind or produced in very limited quantities.
 ALPINE MODERN has more of a global fare.
 The flagship store on Pearl Street has a carefully-curated selection of lifestyle and home décor items from around the world.
 There’s also an adjoining café if you need to check some emails or grab a quick snack.
 Both spots are great places to purchase gifts or travel trinkets for yourself or your loved ones.

 For dinner, splurge on a night out at one of the city’s acclaimed restaurants.
 OAK AT FOURTEENTH is consistently voted one of the best restaurants in the Southwest, and has an ever-evolving seasonal menu and enviable wine list.
 Lunch or dinner, the standout selections are their small plates.
 Make sure to order a few things to share with the table before diving into entrees.